Mother shares heartbreaking photo of 4-year-old daughter’s last car ride home

-SPANAWAY, Wash. — A mother posted a heartbreaking photo of her taking her 4-year-old daughter’s ashes on one last car ride home from the funeral parlor.
+SPANAWAY, Wash. — A mother posted a heartbreaking photo on Facebook of her 4-year-old daughter on one last car ride home after picking her ashes up from a funeral parlor last week.

 Sarah Walton’s daughter, Ellie, died in January from a rare brain tumor, ABC News reports.